-Transcript: A transcript is a copy of your grades, 9-12.
+Transcript: A transcript is a copy of your grades in credit bearing courses, typically completed grades 9-12.
 A Transcript Request Form must be completed for each college application (and some scholarships).
 Transcript Request Forms are available in the counseling office and on the LSA website.